-- 1. copy the .png file into the copy the .png file into the copy the .png file into the project
+- 1. copy the .png file into the project/resources folder

 3. recompile the RackAFX project - your graphics will now be available in both the RackAFX GUI Designer and also your plugin natively m\GUIHelper.loadBitmap(info);

 Always use the CVTSGUIHelper object to create bitmaps for your controls.
 It has two main loadBitmap() functions.